retrocomputacion/retrobbs/readme.md

  - Introducing TML markup/scripting language, moving towards an encoding agnostic BBS.
 Some functions now expect parameters in this format.
  - New STAT internal function for displaying some basic BBS and user statistics
  - Added `SENDFILE` function for the configuration file.
+ - Show album art if embedded in MP3 files (and dialog is enabled)

 __Changes/Bug fixes__:
  - Simplified initial terminal feature check, now is more reliable.